sherr3h/FLASS-fina4350.io/_posts/2019-11-18-Exploratory Text Analysis on Movie Trailers.md

 ## ☁️ Word cloud ☁️ ##
 Although the actual scientific merit of wordcloud is up for debate, I think scientific communication is a crucial part in data science.
 And pretty images are the best tool to make a great first impression.

+In this part, [Gensim][gensim] package is used for the td-idf model, and [Andreas Mueller’s word cloud][wordcloud] package for visuals.
+Also  [NLTK][nltk] package is used to perform pre-processing.
+While other packages can do this too, I prefer to use a package specifically designed to perform these types of operations and allow rooms for customisation.

 ## 🗣️Topic Modelling 🗣️ ##

 ### A PLACEHOLDER ###